 Generally speaking, the outdoor shops on the streets will be much more interesting than malls, so if you want a unique shopping experience in Porto, that is what you should focus on.
 But malls can still be nice if you want to shop for general items and well-known brands, so we also recommend you to visit one of Porto’s shopping centres, even if it is just one time during your trip.

 To make the most of your trip, it is best to stay in the city centre.
 There are several good areas in the centre – Baixa, Ribeira and Cedofeita are usually considered to be the best ones.
 Read about all the best areas and hotels in Porto before you go!

 Prices in Porto

 Compared to other noteworthy cities in Western Europe, Porto is a very affordable city.
-Accommodation, apartments and hotel prices has been rising in recent years, but prices in stores are very good.
+Accommodation, apartments and hotel prices have been rising in recent years, but prices in stores are very good.

-You can buy high quality clothes and shoes for less money that it would cost in the UK, France or Italy.
+You can buy high-quality clothes and shoes for less money than it would cost in the UK, France or Italy.
 Prices are slightly lower than in Spain on average.

 Of course, if you want to buy clothes or items from big international brands, the prices will generally be the same as elsewhere.
 You might save 5-10% on some things, but nothing major.
 When it comes to local brands, you can really find some great quality items at very fair prices.
 So that is actually something to focus on.
 Things that are great to purchase in Porto are especially shoes, clothes, accessories, books, local art, and wine.